Doctoral Programme in Law - Admission Criteria and Instructions for Applicants

 5. The degree certificates and transcript of study records

-If the applicant has completed the former degree(s) which make him/her eligible for doctoral studies at a university in Finland, the degree certificate, transcript of study records and other educational documents that may affect the student selection must be attached to the electronic application form.
+If the applicant has completed the former degree(s) which make him/her eligible for doctoral studies at a higher education institution in Finland, the degree certificate, transcript of study records and other educational documents that may affect the student selection must be attached to the electronic application form.

 Those applicants who have been granted a right to study and who have completed their prior degree abroad have to submit either the original degree certificates or certified copies of the degree certificates and other educational documents and the official translations of the documents to the University of Turku as instructed in the admission notification.
 If the admitted applicant does not deliver the required certificates by the deadline set in the admission notification, he/she forfeits the study right.
 Please see the instructions on delivering certificates and country-specific requirements.